Old Mill Eco Design + Consulting

 Check out my design portfolios

-I believe that this lens of resourcefulness and interdependence is a powerful generator of creativity.
-When I was growing up in the 90s, my father, a contractor, was remodeling our home and I remember riding around in his rusted out pick up looking for goodies on the side of the road and going to the big dumpsters behind stores to salvage broken clothing racks that he would use them to later build us a deck.
+When I look back on my memories of my childhood, it’s really no surprise that I’ve wound up doing the kind of work I do.
+When I was growing up in the 90s, my father- an immigrant, a contractor- was remodeling our home and I remember riding around in his rusted out pick up looking for goodies on the side of the road and going to the big dumpsters behind stores to salvage broken clothing racks that he would use later build a deck.
 My mom, probably in an attempt to get us out of the house and out of her hair, would send us into the woods to play.
 She told me the trees whisper and sing and I believed in the magic of the natural world very early on.
-As a little, I built a little house in a tree (could not have been safe) and swiped a bunch of bricks (that I’m sure my father had sourced for a project) to even lay a brick floor.
-As a pre-teen, I was embarrassed that other kids shopped at the mall but we always thrifted our clothes and wore hand-me-downs (until in my teenage years, I realized the other ‘artsy kids’ were thrifting for fun and let go of the same and embraced the past time).
-All of these experiences in early life shaped my outlook on the world, my sense of creativity and how it intersects with resourcefulness, my values, and my affinity for looking at one thing to imagine its potential and transforming it into its most beautiful, sustainable, efficient form.
-And, my belief that my comfort and enjoyment or beauty can happen as part of a healthy environment, not at the expense of it.
+As a little, I built a house in a tree (could not have been safe) and swiped a bunch of bricks (that my father had sourced for a project and I got in trouble for taking) to lay a brick floor.
+As a pre-teen, I was embarrassed that other kids shopped at the mall while we had to thrift our clothes and or wear hand-me-downs (until in my teenage years, when I realized the other ‘artsy kids’ were thrifting for fun and let go of the shame and embraced the past time).

-This lens has allowed me to embrace and explore the concepts of sustainability and sustainable living and design as an adult.
-From tiny living spaces in a handful of cities and opening commercial spaces, to my first home- Old Mill Eco Island- where I’ve gotten to stretch my wings with land management, my ethos remains the same: minimizing one’s environmental footprint and finding the choices that reduce harm or, provide ecological benefit wherever possible to give back to the Earth.
+This lens has taken me on some great adventures in my life exploring concepts of sustainability and sustainable living and design as an adult.
+From tiny living spaces in a handful of cities and opening commercial spaces, to my first home- Old Mill Eco Island- where I’ve gotten to stretch my wings with land management, my ethos remains the same: life is most full when we minimize our environmental footprints and make choices to reduce harm or, provide ecological benefit wherever possible.
+Give back to the Earth and we experience a whole new level of fulfillment, joy, and connection.

 Services